git-ready/python-positioning-system/README.md

 To install and run the simulator on windows with python 2.7 see Install.txt (sorry the code is so very messy, I wrote it before I really understood how to program)

-For Trilateration: See section 3.3 of Trilateration.pdf to understand the multilateration calculation.
+For Trilateration: See section 3.3 of Trilateration.pdf

 For least squares:
 https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html and